-- Project Status: Original at FFGA: Current Estimate: Cost Cost Estimate \$1,578,300,000 \$1,578,300,00 Unallocated Contingency \$74,722,000 \$9,519,456 Total Contingency Contingency (Allocated plus Unallocated, Including Approved Contract Changes) \$185,500,000 \$84,738,555 Schedule chedule Revenue Service Date 12/26/2018 Total Project Based on Expenditures 49.8% Percent Complete Based on Earned Value 48.8% Major Issues Status Comments/Planne d Action Schedule Contingency dule contingency ge of the project is 8.0 as submitted ease the minimum ill not be accepted until ontract schedule is updated schedule risk ATA provides a plan ccumulated delays on bath.
+Project Status: Original at FFGA: Current Estimate: Cost Cost Estimate \$1,578,300,000 \$1,578,300,000 Unallocated Contingency \$74,722,000 \$9,519,456 Contingency Total Contingency (Allocated Plus Unallocated, Including Approved Contract Changes) \$185,500,000 \$84,738,555 Schedule Revenue Service Date ice Date 12/26/2018 12/26/2 Total Project Based on Expenditures 50.5% Percent Complete Based on Earned Value 49.9% Х л. • St. t 1.4.4.
+Major Issues Status Comments/Planne a Action Schedule Contingency Project schedule contingency is currently at 3.0 months.
+Based on progress of the stations contract, much of this contingency may have been consumed by delays. months.
+The CSP has submitted justification to decrease the minimum required, but this will not be accepted un the updated 1300 Contract schedule is

-Major Issues Status Comments/Planned Action Cost Contingency The current Total Contingency is \$81.0 million.
+Major Issues Status Comments/Planned Action Cost Contingency The current Total Contingency is \$84.7 million.
 The FTA recommends a minimum contingency level of \$60 million after completion of the tunnel contract.
-The tunnel is substantially complete, and current recommended cost contingency level is revised to \$60 million.
-On April 26, 2011, SFMTA obtained a commitment from the Metropolitan Transportation Commission (MTC) for \$150 million of (State) Regional Improvement Program funds to the project to be accessed in the event project costs increase above \$1.5783 billion.
-Technical Capacity and Capability Three of the senior management staff members on the project have new roles and one senior manager has left the project.
-The PMOC will monitor the effectiveness of the assigned management staff in their new roles, especially the preparation of accurate and consistent reporting data.
-Date of Next Quarterly Meeting: ugust 5, 2015
+Th tunnel has reached final completion and the current recommended cos contingency level is \$60 million.
+Technical Capacity and Capability All positions in the organization are filled.
+The PMOC will assess the effectiveness of the SFMTA CSP team in managing the project through routine on-site monitoring.
+Date of Next Quarterly Meeting: August 5, 2015

-- Earned Value (EV): \$772,893,775 an increase of \$2.75 million from March and 48.8% of the budgeted project cost. - Planned Value: \$835,944,713 a decrease of \$1.72 million from March.
-The PMOC has requested an explanation from SFMTA of the seemingly incorrect planned value for the current month. - Actual Cost: \$785,278,346 an increase of \$12.9 million from March. - Cost Performance Index (CPI): 0.98, where greater than 1 means that value of the work completed is more than the cost of the work (under budget) and less than 1 means that the value of the work is less than the cost of the work (over budget). - Schedule Performance Index (SPI): 0.92 where SPI greater than 1 is ahead of schedule and less than 1 is behind schedule.
+- Earned Value (EV): \$787,540,371 an increase of \$14.65 million from April and 49.9% of the budgeted project cost. - Planned Value: \$859,804,730 an increase of \$23.86 million from April.
+The PMOC notes that the earned value and actual cost are well below the planned value for the month of May. - Actual Cost: \$796,490,668 an increase of \$11.21 million from April. - Cost Performance Index (CPI): 0.99, where greater than 1 means that value of the work completed is more than the cost of the work (under budget) and less than 1 means that the value of the work is less than the cost of the work (over budget). - Schedule Performance Index (SPI): 0.92 where SPI greater than 1 is ahead of schedule and less than 1 is behind schedule.